Links

 2015-02-21

-Generates a complete Symfony service definition (YAML or XML) from a PHP class by analyzing the constructor parameters.
-Opens an interactive dialog that allows customization of service ID and options.
+Generates a complete Symfony service definition from a PHP class by analyzing the constructor parameters.
+Opens an interactive dialog that allows customization of service ID, output format, and options.

 Perfect for quickly creating service definitions for existing PHP classes in Symfony applications.